PaulHellings/synthstudio/README.md

 ## Firebase
 If you'd like to try out this project, make sure you add you own firebase config keys in the file `src/fb.js`.
-You'll also need to configure the following rules two rule sets for firestore and storage.
+You'll also need to configure the following two rule sets for firestore and storage.

 ### Firestore rules
 Configure email and password authentication.
 For this project I added